 You may have heard about them in the news, but have you ever wondered what is a COBRA meeting and why the government attends them?

-Many of us might also remember COBRA meetings being chaired during the start of the coronavirus pandemic.
-As the UK came to terms with the virus and it’s spread across the country.
-We explain their purpose and what the catchy acronym really stands for.
+Many of us might remember COBRA meetings having been chaired during the start of the coronavirus pandemic.
+This was as the UK came to terms with the virus and it's spread across the country.
+We explain the purpose of COBRA meetings and what the catchy acronym really stands for.

 What is a COBRA meeting?

 A COBRA meeting is called by the UK's Prime Minister to discuss and coordinate a response to a national, international or regional crisis.
 An emergency committee is formed who attend the meeting, with past examples dealing with the coronavirus outbreak, terrorist attacks and severe flooding.

 According to the Institute for Government, COBRA meetings can be "ad hoc and the timing of meetings may be dependent on ministerial availability."

 "Convening it can sometimes be a way for prime ministers to indicate that they are taking action and have a grip of the situation," they add.

 The aim of a COBRA meeting is to:

 - Make key decisions in the wake of a crisis